Carmain/shell-configuration/README.md

 #### `sync_with_dev`

-This function is used to :
+This function is used to:

 - From a `git` branch go back to develop
 - Pull develop